BrainstormWilly/yno-libero-vino/docs/SENDGRID_SETUP_GUIDE.md

 1. Go to **Setup → Email Communication** in the LiberoVino app.
 2. Select **SendGrid** as the provider.
-3. Paste the API key (it is encrypted at rest in `communication_configs`).
+3. LiberoVino-managed SendGrid uses the `SENDGRID_*` defaults; leave the API key blank unless the client insists on using their own key.
-4. Enter the default **From Email/Name** that matches the authenticated domain.
+4. Enter the default **From Email/Name** that matches the authenticated domain (required even when using LiberoVino’s key).
 5. Click **Save**.
-Switching providers automatically clears leftover Klaviyo keys to avoid accidental reuse.
+Switching providers automatically clears leftover Klaviyo/Mailchimp keys to avoid accidental reuse.

 ## 4. Test Email Flow

 1. In the same screen, click **Send Test Email**.
-2. The server calls `sendClientTestEmail()` which routes directly through `SendGridProvider.sendEmail()`.
+2. The server calls `sendClientTestEmail()` which routes through `SendGridProvider.sendEmail()` using the LiberoVino-managed API key.
 3. Expected response: HTTP 202 with empty body (SendGrid queues the message).
 Console log shows `SendGrid response ""`.
 4. In SendGrid → Activity Feed, the event should progress `Received → Processed → Delivered`.